-CAREGIVERS, LIVING WITH BREAST CANCER, RETHINK YOUNG WOMEN'S NETWORK, TREATMENT AND SIDE EFFECTS, YOUNG FAMILIES AND CANCER
+CAREGIVERS, LIVING WITH BREAST CANCER, RELATIONSHIPS AND DATING, RETHINK YOUNG WOMEN'S NETWORK, TREATMENT AND SIDE EFFECTS, YOUNG FAMILIES AND CANCER

 The Long Stare: Being Visibly Queer in Public

 The man’s widening eyes tell me what I call “the long stare” is coming: his gaze darts up and down Brett’s body, side to side to take in Sam and me, and then up and down Brett again.
 It’s creepy.
 It’s always creepy when this happens.
 I don’t know if people who give our family this eye treatment realize how gross and rude they are being or if they simply don’t care.

 When I can, I will stare back at the long stare giver with my arms crossed and an expression that asks, “And what do you want?”
 Inevitably, the person will catch me staring back and then usually look away.